Celebrating Christmas Home | Creighton University's Online Ministries

 Christmas is a Season, not simply one day

-While so many of our cultures only celebrate the build-up to Christmas, as a faith community we celebrate Christmas for three weeks.
+While so many of our cultures only celebrate the build-up to Christmas, as a faith community we celebrate Christmas for through January 10.
 And, there is much to celebrate here, much to enter into more deeply.
 Too often, the days before Christmas are too busy to enter into the meaning of this feast or to reflect on the daily scriptures and the graces that are offered us, in our concrete life circumstances.
 This first week is a time for us to enter into the stories of special saints who are associated with the Birth of our Lord because of their innocence: our first martyr and the Disciple Jesus loved.
-Next week, we return to the days after Jesus' birth.
+Next week, we return to stories of Jesus' life and ministry.

 this First Week Offers Us